Yuriy Lutsenko: Incident at Frankfurt Airport

 In early May 2009, Lutsenko became entangled in a scandal concerning his behaviour during a visit to Germany.
 According to the German newspaper Bild, Oleksandr Lutsenko, his son, was detained at Frankfurt Airport by the German police in a state of acute alcohol intoxication.
 The Ukrainian Interior Ministry dismissed these allegations.
-According to the information of the Ministry, on 4 May 2009, the Interior Ministry's delegation was detained at the Frankfurt airport during document checks, and missed the flight.
-The flight crew refused to take them on board.
-The delegation decided to catch the next flight.
-"There were no handcuffs, no drunken conflict," the department said.
 On 12 May 2009, Yuriy Lutsenko sent in his resignation from the post of interior minister.
 In his letter of resignation, the minister described the incident that happened in Frankfurt, and stressed that the German police had officially apologized to the Ukrainian delegation for this incident; but that despite this, German mass media disseminated false publications, which were later re-published by Ukrainian media.
-He said none of these publications mentioned the apologies of the German police.
 Lutsenko was confident that a dirty campaign had been waged against him in Ukraine.
 The aim of the campaign, according to him, was to destabilize the work of the Interior Ministry.
 On 15 May 2009, the Verkhovna Rada passed a resolution, stipulating to address the government with a request to suspend Yuriy Lutsenko from the post of the Interior Minister of Ukraine until the "drunken incident" is investigated.

-From 12 May 2009 until 14 May 2009 and again on 15 May 2009, members of the Party of Regions, then part of the opposition, blocked the Verkhovna Rada's rostrum and presidium, demanding the resignation of Lutsenko.
-They placed (in the session hall) posters with inscriptions: "A drunkard minister is a shame for Ukraine", "A drunk policeman is a criminal" and "Drunk minister – a politician?".